 • Fix the Underused Housing Tax regulations to exclude home builders and developers.

-7. AVOID ADDING COSTS THROUGH CODES AND REGULATIONS
+5. AVOID ADDING COSTS THROUGH CODES AND REGULATIONS

 While there is an important role that housing can play it is important to ensure that addressing climate change does not exacerbate housing affordability challenges along the continuum, driving homeownership further out of reach for more individuals and families, and reducing the number of social housing units that can be built.

 Unfortunately, almost all short-term actions to address climate change policy priorities through regulation increase costs to housing.
 It is critical to innovate and find solutions to these challenges without driving up housing costs.
 CHBA is actively driving innovation within the sector.
-We’re engaged in the pursuit of affordable solutions through our CHBA Net Zero Energy Home Labelling Program, which has labelled over 1000 homes, as well as through many other areas, such as climate change adaptation.
+We’re engaged in the pursuit of affordable solutions through our CHBA Net Zero Energy Home Labelling Program, which has labelled over 1700 homes, as well as through many other areas, such as climate change adaptation.

 It is important to invest in R&D to find energy efficiency measures that do not reduce affordability.
-The government should focus on innovation to bring down costs and scale up use first, before regulating excessively high levels of energy performance.
+The government should focus on neutral-cost innovation to bring down costs and scale up use first, before regulating excessively high levels of energy performance.
 CHBA cautions against adding excessive costs through code and/or regulation that will impact housing affordability in Canada, at a time when home is more important than ever.
 Better solutions can be and should be found first to improve affordability for consumers, not make it worse.

 Recommendations: